partiql/partiql-lang-kotlin/README.md

 ## About

-Check out the [PartiQL Lang Kotlin Wiki](https://github.com/partiql/partiql-lang-kotlin/wiki) for documentation, tutorials, migration guides, and more!
+Check out the [PartiQL Lang Kotlin Wiki](https://github.com/partiql/partiql-lang-kotlin/wiki) for documentation, tutorials, upgrade guides, and more!

 ## Status